abiosoft/colima/README.md

 <summary>Are M1 macs supported?</summary>
 <p>

-Colima is written to support M1 macs but not tested, as the author do not currently possess an M1 device.
+Colima supports and works on M1 macs but not rigorously tested as the author do not currently possess an M1 device.
+Feedbacks would be appreciated.

 </p>
 </details>